xuanton/fda-check/README.md

 Python script to check if FDA is granted for F-Secure on MacOS.

-This repository contains a test malware file to so use this at your own risk.
+This repository contains a test malware file so use this at your own risk.

 ## Installation